 Not a day goes by when we don't try to figure out how we can safely and feasibly run camp amid the coronavirus pandemic.
 We know parents are desperate for their kids to enjoy a camp experience because they say so all the time.
-In fact we hear from families every day asking to put put on our mailing list so we can notify them if and when camp opens.
+In fact we hear from families every day asking to be put on our mailing list so we can notify them if and when camp opens.

 My wife Teri and I (along with our kids Josh, Noah and Sarah) will continue to brainstorm ways it might be possible to run camp, but as of now it just isn't the safe or responsible thing to do.

 Not only would opening camp cause us to present a program that wouldn't come close to resembling the program your kids have come to know and love over the years (let alone meet your high standards or ours), coronavirus cases are rising in L.A. to such a significant extent our Mayor is warning of the possibility of the city being locked-down again.

 We refuse to put your child's or our staff's health or safety in jeopardy.
 A summer camp in Missouri just got shut down after 82 cases of coronavirus circulated throughout camp.